aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 that the called string was split into 6 parts"

-Now, go back to the `duvet` report window (compliance_report.html) and click on this requirement
+Now, go back to the `duvet` report window (compliance_report.html) and click on the text of this requirement
 (the first line with a red underline at the top of the page).
 You should get a popup.
 Click on the `IMPLICATION` tab,